k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 k2_concat5 function will allow you to concatenate up to 5 strings and also define a delimiter !.
 In this particular example we need only 2 strings and we have set the delimiter to ".".
 (A next stage of the exercise could be to add a UID (to avoid duplicate names), and an internet address string such as "@yourcompany.com" and therefore provide an email address to your customers)

 Question 3:
-This sets up the systems' behavior if a specific value does not exist in the lookup table.
+This sets up the systems' behaviour if a specific value does not exist in the lookup table.
 The different options are: "Reject record", "Reject Instance", "Continue" and "Report and Continue"
 In our example, we are using a table that is very likely to have all the records (first name & last name are mandatory fields) therefore it could be set to "Continue".

 Question 4:
 Rana Bradshaw

 #### Exercise 2 - Translations